futoin/specs/draft/ftn13_secure_vault.md

     the SV itself.
 3. There must be a small enough secret to unlock the rest of data.
 Management of such secret is out of scope and should be a secret by nature.
-4. Two different SV instances may share one or more common secrets using for authentication and encryption.
+4. Two different SV instances may share one or more common secrets used for authentication and encryption.
 5. Security and durability of SV is out of scope.
 SV can be implemented both as regular application vulnerable to many types of local system attacks or as a firmware for